 1. Packing Cubes

-I have my lifestyle and etiquette guru, Mr Colin Cowie, to thank for introducing me to packing cubes many years ago.
-As someone who has flown millions of miles to preside over the most fabulous events, Colin knows how to pack!
 No one wants to waste time digging through a bag to find the thing they need – packing cubes are a simply genius way to keep everything organized.
 Some travellers pack cubes by outfit, but I prefer to keep like items together.
-For example, all tops in one, bottoms in another, one for underwear and another for accessories such as scarves, sarong etc. Cubes like this eBags Packing Cubes make it so easy to pack, unpack and lay your hand on the right item quickly.
+For example, all tops in one, bottoms in another, one for underwear and another for accessories such as scarves, sarong etc. Cubes make it so easy to pack, unpack and lay your hand on the right item quickly.
 Get my full guide to packing a suitcase here.

-If it’s summer, a wide brim for sun protection is best and in winter, something to keep you warm, just make sure you pack a hat wherever you go!
+If it’s summer, a wide brim for sun protection is best and in winter, something to keep you warm – just make sure you pack a hat wherever you go!
 Not only will it protect you from aging sun rays or frostbitten ears, but a hat is also great for disguising a bad hair day or creating a “do not disturb” vibe when you need quiet time.

-Sunglasses are a no-brainer but don’t just pack the kind that look good, ensure they provide 100% UV protection (also labelled as UV 400 protection).
+Sunglasses are a no-brainer but don’t just pack the kind that looks good, ensure they provide 100% UV protection (also labelled as UV 400 protection).
 I would add that polarized shades are best if water sports or snowy/icy destinations are your jam as they cut down on glare from these kinds of reflective surfaces.

 Pickpocketing and theft are a risk wherever you travel in the world – don’t get caught out!
-Use a money belt, cross body bag with two closures (zip and button/clip) or a scarf that has a hidden pocket like these ones from Pierron Designs, to secure your valuables close to your body.
+Use a money belt and/or crossbody bag with two closures (zip AND button/clip).
+A scarf that has a hidden pocket like these ones from Pierron Designs, is another way to fashionably secure your valuables close to your body.
 More on travel security here.

 6. GoToob carry-on size liquid containers

 My (almost) public health degree wasn’t wasted!
-Especially the two units I studied microbiology and communicable diseases.
-I will always choose soap and water as a first preference because I hate overusing antibacterials (if you want to know why this article sums it up), but there are situations in travel where sanitation isn’t readily on hand and you’ll be glad you carried a bottle of Purell Travel Size Hand Sanitizer or similar product.
-Bottles with clips that attach to the outside of your bag make for better accessibility.
+Especially the microbiology and communicable diseases units.
+I will always choose soap and water as a first preference because I hate overusing antibacterials (if you want to know why this article sums it up), but there are situations where sanitation isn’t readily on hand and you’ll be glad you carried hand sanitiser.

 I didn’t buy anything special here, I actually made my own eye mask with scrap fabric from home and kept some earplugs I received on a flight years ago and didn’t use.
 Though I have never used the earplugs, I have come close enough that I always have them on hand.
-They are so small and light it’s worth it.
+They are so small and light, it’s worth it.

 9. A pen or two